peter88213/novelyst_rich_editor/docs/index.md

 - Word count is displayed and updated either live or on demand.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.
 - Editor features:
-    - Text selection
+    - Text selection.
-    - Copy/Cut/Paste to/from the clipboard
+    - Copy/Cut/Paste to/from the clipboard.
-    - Undo/Redo
+    - Undo/Redo.
-    - Key shortcuts for bold and italic formatting
+    - Key shortcuts for bold and italic formatting.
+    - Split the scene at the cursor position.

 *Note:* If you rather have a "full markup" scene editor, you might wish to try the [novelyst_editor](https://peter88213.github.io/novelyst_editor) plugin.